humanmade/bulk-lighthouse/README.md

 },
 ```

 **`strategies`** Required.
 Array.
 The device running strategy to be used in analysis.
-Both, or one of `desktop` or `mobile.
+Both, or one of `desktop` or `mobile`.
 See https://developers.google.com/speed/docs/insights/rest/v5/pagespeedapi/runpagespeed#strategy

 **`urls`**.
 Required.
 Group URLs (e.g. by environment).
 Specify the group of URLs to run when executing the script e.g. `node .scripts/lighthouse.js staging`.
 If no group is specified, the first one configured will be used.